plowsof/monero-site/_i18n/en/resources/user-guides/prove-payment.md

 - Bob's address, as is done with Bitcoin
 - the transaction's key, which is new with Monero and other CryptoNote currencies

-When Alice made the transaction, a one time key was automatically generated just for this transaction.
+When Alice made the transaction, a one time key was automatically generated just for this transaction (see @stealth-addresses).

 #### CLI